k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 <web>

-You can create and edit a SQL statement by selecting the desired action from the Interface Explorer tree menu, typing it manually, or seeking guidance from the built-in AI Assistant.
-The later two are used for more complex queries.
+You can create and edit an SQL statement by selecting the desired action from the Interface Explorer menu tree, typing it manually, or seeking guidance from the built-in AI Assistant.
+The latter two are used for more complex queries.

-## Adding a query using the Interface Explorer Tree
+## Adding a Query using the Interface Explorer Tree

-Adding a query to the Query Editor panel using the Interface Explorer Tree, is depended on its occurrence - at DB Interface Explorer, or when opened as popup at Schema Editor, Graphit and Broadway.
+Adding a query to the Query Editor panel using the Interface Explorer Tree, is depended on its occurrence - at DB Interface Explorer, or when opened as a pop-up at Schema Editor, Graphit and Broadway.

-At DB Interface Explorer, choose the required SQL statement by using the context menu (right click) on the relevant tree entry.
-The available statements are: *select* statement, *insert* statement, *update* statement, *delete* statement.
+At DB Interface Explorer, choose the required SQL statement by using the context menu (right-click) on the relevant tree entry.
+The available statements are: *select*, *insert*, *update* and *delete*.

-You can choose either a table or specific table's fields so that the query will contain only those fields.
+You can choose either a table or specific table fields in a way that the query will contain these fields only.

 ![](images/web/db_interface_explorer_select.gif)